1985 Major League Baseball season

 The 1985 Major League Baseball season ended with the Kansas City Royals defeating the St. Louis Cardinals in the seventh game of the I-70 World Series.
 Bret Saberhagen, the regular season Cy Young Award winner, was named MVP of the Series.
 The National League won the All-Star Game for the second straight year.

 The League Championship Series playoffs were expanded to a best-of-seven format beginning this year, and both leagues ended up settling their pennant winners in more than five games, with the Royals beating the Toronto Blue Jays in seven games, and the Cardinals beating the Los Angeles Dodgers in six games.
 This was the first full season for Peter Ueberroth as commissioner.

+There was a brief interruption during the regular season.
+The 1985 Major League Baseball strike occurred August 6 and 7, lasting only two days.
+The 25 cancelled games were for the most part made up later on in the season on open dates or parts of doubleheaders.